Active State Laws

 • Removes references and ties to the Food and Drug Administration protocol for chemical abortions

-• Enacts a state jail felony for a person who violates this law.
+• Enforces a state jail felony for a person who violates this law.

 2022: Pre-Roe v.
-Wade Texas laws became immediately enforceable again when Dobbs v.
+Wade Texas laws became immediately enforceable again when the Dobbs v.
 Jackson Women’s Health Organization decision overturned Roe v.
 Wade on June 24, 2022.
-These laws protects all preborn children within the state from abortion from the moment of fertilization, with the only exception being for the life of the mother.
+These laws protect all preborn children within the state from abortion from the moment of fertilization, without prohibiting procedures done to save the mother’s life.

-2023: Passage of House Bill 3162, an incremental reform of the Texas Advance Directives Act:
+2023: House Bill 3162 introduces incremental reforms of the Texas Advance Directives Act:

 • Protects competent patients from the countdown.